mzfr/lswriteups/README.md

 If you paritcipate in CTFs and use ctftime for reading the writeups of tasks you couldn't solve, then you'll understand the pain it is to read a single writeup.
 If not then go to [ctftime](https://ctftime.org) and feel the pain :smirk:

-This tool get's you all those beautifully written `original writeups` link so you can easily read them.
+This tool get you all those beautifully written `original writeups` link so you can easily read them.

-Selection of writeups are done on the basis of the rating given to them, if all the writeups have the same rating then the link of the first writeup selected
+Selection of writeups are done on the basis of the rating given to them, if all the writeups have the same rating then the link of the first writeup is selected.

 ### Usage